Mostafa Madbouly: Career

 Madbouly graduated from Cairo University, receiving a master's degree and PhD from the Faculty of Engineering in 1988 and 1997, respectively.

 Housing and Building Research Center

-Madbouly started his career at the government's Housing and Building Research Center (HBRC), becoming the director of the Training and Urban Studies Institute there.
+Madbouly started his career at the government's Housing and Building National Research Center (HBRC), becoming the director of the Training and Urban Studies Institute there.

 General Organisation for Physical Planning

-From September 2009 until November 2011, Madbouly was the chairman of the urban planning authority, the General Organisation for Physical Planning (GOPP) affiliated to the Ministry of Housing.
+From September 2009 to November 2011, Madbouly was the chairman of the urban planning authority, the General Organisation for Physical Planning (GOPP) affiliated to the ministry of housing.

 United Nations Human Settlements Program

 From November 2012 until February 2014 he was the regional director for Arab countries at the United Nations Human Settlements Program.

 Minister of Housing

-In March 2014 Madbouly was appointed Minister of Housing, Utilities and Urban Communities succeding Ibrahim Mahlab, who became Prime Minister.
-Madbouly remained in the post following the appointment of Sherif Ismail as Prime Minister in September 2015.
+In March 2014 Madbouly was appointed Minister of Housing, Utilities and Urban Communities succeeding Ibrahim Mahlab, who became prime minister.
+Madbouly remained in the post following the appointment of Sherif Ismail as prime minister in September 2015.
 During his tenure as housing minister, he oversaw the Social Housing Project (also known as the Million Housing Units project).

 As housing minister, Madbouly was also chairman of a number of affiliated organisations including the New Urban Communities Authority (NUCA), Egypt's largest real estate developer and administrator of its New Cities program.
-There he oversaw key projects such as the New Administartive Capital.
+There he oversaw key projects such as the New Administrative Capital.